Commodore64user/oed_prettifier/README.md

 python3.13 oed_prettifier.py /dictionaries/OED_raw.tsv OED_2ed_prettified
 ```

-Place the `style.css` file in the same directory as the `.tsv` file.
+Ensure all script files are placed together in the same directory, including the `style.css` file.
 This ensures all the necessary files for your new Stardict version are generated correctly.
 If `style.css` is missing from the directory, the script will not create a `.css` file; in that case, rename the existing `style.css` to match your chosen filename (`OED_2ed_prettified` in the previous example).
 You’re now ready to enjoy your new Stardict version of the OED.

 ## How It Works